Le Dauphin Corn Table Lamp

-This one is often sold as a Maison Charles lamp, but it is not.
+This table lamp is often sold as a Maison Charles lamp, but it is not.
 The Maison Charles table lamps always have a stamp in the metal on the back of the base with the company’s name on and they are all handmade and produced in a superb quality.

 Manufacturer: Le Dauphin, Saint Marcellin, France.

 Other versions: This Le Dauphin corn table lamp exists also in a long, corn form version.
 This lamp has the name “Aquitaine“.
 This table lamp was probably sold with several other lampshades.

 Aquitaine is a region in the south of France, along the Atlantic Ocean and the Pyrenees mountain range on the border with Spain.

 On the bottom of this round corn lamp is a sticker glued with the text typed (with a typewriter): “Mazet“.
 A Mazet or maset is a little house in France that is used to store materials but it can also be used as a house for a short stay or summer holiday.
 Primitive constructed and most of the time used by farmers.
 Or is it just a variation on maize/corn?

 Le Dauphin: Located in the heart of the region Rhône Alpes since 1966, Le Dauphin is a brand famous for its high-end luminaires and its timeless style.
 The artisan factory is located in Saint-Marcellin, some 50 kilometres (31 mi) from Grenoble.

 Today Le Dauphin offers a wide range of light fixtures, from classic ceramics to decorated metal, through the transparency of hand-cut glass.

 “To dress the light so that it becomes a source of decoration” is the motto of the Le Dauphin company.